Trade Mission needs students!

 What's in it for you?

-This year, the trade mission team in collaboration with Inisol is organising two trade missions to Abidjan (Ivory Coast) and Nairobi (Kenya) for the 33rd edition.
-The missions will last 3 calendar weeks and will take place in spring 2024.
-Specifically, the trade mission to Ivory Coast will take place from 4 March to 22 March, and the mission to Kenya from 25 March to 12 April.
+This year, the trade mission team in collaboration with Inisol is organising two trade missions to Mexico (Mexico City) and South-India (Bangalore) for the 36th edition.
+The missions will last three calendar weeksand will take place in spring 2026.
+Specifically, the trade mission to Mexico will take place from 2 March to 20 March, and the mission to South-India from 6 April to 24 April.

 Economy